 Despite the all-business ambiance, the hotel draws lots of families as well.
 I know my kids would have especially loved hanging out at the rooftop pool.
 While the guest rooms aren’t huge, they’d be comfortable for a family.

-Although many of the hotel’s features are Hilton-standard, the unusual penthouse location helps escape the chain-hotel feel.
+Although many of the hotel’s features are business standard, the unusual penthouse location helps escape the chain-hotel feel.

 The guest hallways are laid out like a square, with some rooms looking out over the city and others facing the landscaped terraces.
 Inside, the color scheme is business-like browns and beiges, with crisp white linens offsetting the dark mahogany-hued furniture.
 I especially appreciated the bedside lamps with the easily accessible electrical outlets.